aeoss/fusionauth-cicd-example/README.md

 #### `DEBUG`

-This environment variable expects a boolean value of `true` or `false`.
+This environment variable expects a boolean value.
 This variable controls whether debugging output is enabled or not.
 If enabled, the CI/CD container will output the full JSON object built by the Yaml processor.
 This is useful for seeing what will be PATCH'd to your FusionAuth instance's API.